 Thermo-printed receipts are therefore a source of potential BPA exposure, and cashiers may represent a particularly vulnerable population.
-However, so far, there is no biomonitoring data evaluating specifically exposure through thermal paper available neither for workers nor for consumers.
-Thus, within the framework of this restriction, the development of a BPA exposure scenario is proposed through the handling of thermo-printed receipts for 2 categories of the population: the worker (cashier) and the consumer.
+However, at the time of the elaboration of this proposal, there was no biomonitoring data evaluating specifically exposure through thermal paper available neither for workers nor for consumers.
+Thus, within the framework of this restriction, the development of a BPA exposure scenario has been proposed through the handling of thermo-printed receipts for 2 categories of the population: the worker (cashier) and the consumer.
+As already mentioned above, it has to be noted that, since the submission of this proposal, several biomonitoring studies have been published and are now analysed on RAC request further below in section B.9.3.2.2.2.